danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 - Wavelength Range: Defines the spectral region to be fitted.
 A good estimate of stellar population parameters in galaxies is obtained by focusing on:
 4800-5500 A (rest-frame) in the optical, covering age, metallicity, and SFH-sensitive lines such as Hbeta, OIII, Mg, and Fe.
 8400-8800 A (rest-frame) in the near-infrared, including the Ca II triplet, which is useful for stellar kinematics.
-- Spectral Resolution FWHM (A): Approximate resolution of your spectrum in the selected range.
+- Spectral Resolution FWHM (A): Approximate resolution of your spectrum **in the selected wavelength range**.
 This is relevant only if including gas emission lines in the fit.
 A precise value is not required, but a good estimate is recommended.
 - Velocity Dispersion Guess (km/s): An approximate estimate of the actual stellar velocity dispersion.
 - Redshift Guess (z): An initial estimate of the spectrum's redshift.
 If this value is incorrect, the fit will likely fail.